litlfred/ITI.VHL/input/pagecontent/volume-1.md

 benefit/what is accomplished by grouping.

 ### mCSD
 The mCSD Profile supports querying for Endpoint(s) for Organizations.
 The Trust Anchor may store DID (Decentralized IDentifier) as endpoints for Jurisdictions.
 ### DSG
-IPS or other health documents being shared could be digitally signed using DSG.
+IPS or other health documents being shared could be digitally signed using DSG under the Verify Document Signature Option.